2nd Battalion, 227th Aviation Regiment

-The 2nd Battalion, 227th Aviation Regiment fly the Sikorsky UH-60 Black Hawk and the Boeing CH-47 Chinook.
+The 2nd Battalion, 227th Aviation Regiment, is a battalion of the United States Army.
+It flies the Sikorsky UH-60 Black Hawk and the Boeing CH-47 Chinook helicopters.
 It provides aerial C3 support, limited air assault, aeromedical evacuation and air movement for the 1st Cavalry Division.

 History

-The 2nd Battalion, 227th Aviation Regiment, was constituted on 1 February 1963 in the Regular Army as Bravo Company, 227th Assault Helicopter Battalion which was assigned to the 11th Air Assault Division.
-The unit was activated on 11 February 1963 at Fort Benning, Georgia.
+The battalion was originally constituted on 1 February 1963 in the Regular Army as Bravo Company, 227th Assault Helicopter Battalion which was assigned to the 11th Air Assault Division.
+It was activated on 11 February 1963 at Fort Benning, Georgia.

 On 1 July 1965, the unit was recognized and redesignated as Bravo Company, 227th Aviation Battalion.
 Concurrently, it was relieved from assignment to the 11th Air Assault Division and assigned to the 1st Cavalry Division.
 The unit served with great distinction for the next six years in Vietnam, where it was awarded the Presidential Unit Citation (2 awards), the Valorous Unit Award (3 awards), the Meritorious Unit Commendation, the Republic of Vietnam Cross of Gallantry with Palm (3 awards) and the Republic of Vietnam Civil Action Honor Medal, First Class.

 The Unit was inactivated on 19 November 1974 at Fort Hood, Texas.
 On 21 May 1978, Bravo Company, 227th Aviation Battalion was reactivated at Fort Hood, Texas until its inactivation, on 30 September 1983.

 On 16 July 1987, the unit was redesignated as Headquarters and Headquarters Company, 2nd Battalion, 227th Aviation Regiment.
 The unit was relieved from assignment with the 1st Cavalry Division and reassigned to the 3rd Armored Division in Germany where it was activated.
 The unit served in its present location in Hanau, Germany until its inactivation on 26 June 1989.

 In September 1989 at Fort Hood, Texas, 2nd Battalion, 227th Aviation began its reconstitution as part of the Apache Training Brigade.
 On 17 March 1990, 2nd Battalion, 227th Aviation Regiment was activated at Fort Hood, Texas.
 On 17 July 1990, the battalion deployed as a unit to its current home of Hanau, Germany, where it was again assigned to the 3rd Armored Division.